arduino/help-center-content/content/Education and Kits/EDU General/What-is-the-difference-between-the-Opl-IoT-Kit-and-the-Explore-IoT-Kit.md

 Learn-by-doing the fundamentals of connected objects.

 This educational kit includes 10 online student activities that adopt a learning-by-doing approach.
 Step-by-step, students will acquire knowledge by constructing fully functional solutions including experiments, challenges, and building real life applications.
-Students also learn to control objects remotely using a digital dashboard - the Arduino IoT Cloud.
+Students also learn to control objects remotely using a digital dashboard - the Arduino Cloud.

 * Learn all about Internet of Things For Students & Educators
 * No prior knowledge required